oclipa/javascript-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Closures</button>
 <div class="content" style="display: none;" markdown="1">

 A more in-depth discussion of closures is given [here](https://oclipa.github.io/csharp-cheat-sheet/#closures?expand) (in the context of C#, but the general principles apply to Javascript).

+Im suuary, there are two basic uses cases:
+1. Storing the state of data to be used in a particular method at a later time.
+1. Hiding data but leaving it accessible to a particular method.

-Following are a couple of illustrative examples:
+The following are a couple of illustrative examples...

-In this first example, although at first glance this might be expected to print out (0, 1, 2, ...etc), the actual output will be (10, 10, 10, ...etc).
+This first example demonstrates a problem that closures can solve.
+At first glance this might be expected to print out (0, 1, 2, ...etc), but the actual output will be (10, 10, 10, ...etc).
 This is because `i` exists in the scope of the `createPrinters` function, so the latest value (10) will be used when the function is evaluated.

 ```javascript
 const createPrinters = () => {